 And what happened to the Leprechaun?
 Well, perhaps his kindness toward Flynn was rewarded.
 Shortly after Flynn’s fortune changed, Adolf the Leprechaun met a beautiful young elf, they fell madly in love, and well… you know the rest of the story.
 Later they left the Suwannee River Valley, settled in a large tree, and began making cookies for a large multi-national company.

 So there you have it…The legend of Cow Paddy Irish Fudge.
-Today the legend continues…. great fudge made with a little Irish Cream and a whole lot of malarkey!
+Today the legend continues…. great fudge made with a little Irish Butter and a whole lot of malarkey!